-2. Aesthetics Are Key.
+2. Aesthetics are Key

 “Like custom kitchens and original wood flooring, windows are important architectural features,” says North Vancouver realtor Amy Mackey-Hornack.
 “Replace them with a cheaper product, and you downscale the house.”

-3. Hire Licensed and Insured Professionals Who Only Do Windows.
+3. Hire Licensed and Insured Professionals who Only do Windows

 A poor installation will cost you far, far more than the money you save on a cheap job.
-You might create a hole in your vapor barrier, ending up with gaps around your windows that allow in insects in summer and rack up your heating bills in winter.
+You might create a hole in your vapour barrier, ending up with gaps around your windows that allow in insects in summer and rack up your heating bills in winter.
 It will cost you more upfront, but the time, money, and hassle you save in the long term more than make up for it.

-4. Know What the Manufacturer’s Warranty Is.
+4. Know What the Manufacturer’s Warranty is

-Your windows are going to be exposed to some harsh weather conditions, and they need to stand the test of time.
+Your windows are going to be exposed to some harsh weather conditions and they need to stand the test of time.
 Don’t risk it.

-5. Don’t Choose A Window Based Solely on Price.
+5. Don’t Choose a Window Based Solely on Price

-This point has been made all through the article, but here we’ll stress it again: don’t skimp on the cost.
+This point has already been made, but here we’ll stress it again: don’t skimp on the cost.

-Having a budget is obviously going to keep your options targeted, but you must always keep in mind that you’ll get what you pay for.
+Having a budget is obviously going to keep your options targeted, but always keep in mind that you’ll get what you pay for.
 If you go for the cheapest option to start with, be prepared to fix it again in the foreseeable future.
 Generally, you should only need to replace windows once or twice in your lifetime.
 It shouldn’t come up that often.
 Spending a bit more on it today will help ensure that it’s only once in a lifetime, not two, or three, or four.

 Do your research to find out why some features and glass options cost more than others.
 Weigh the long-term benefits against the short-term investment.
 When in doubt, focus on the long-term value over the cost.
 If it’s time to replace your windows or doors, give us a call or fill out our contact form to schedule a consultation.
 We offer window replacement services in the Greater Vancouver Area, the Fraser Valley, Victoria, Nanaimo, and Campbell River.